WallGauge-GaugeApps/TempestForecastGauge/docs/help.md

 ## How to get a Personal Use Token

 The WallGauge GDT accesses your Tempest weather data through a secure connection to [WeatherFlow’s Smart Weather API](https://weatherflow.github.io/SmartWeather/api/#object-model).
-In order for this GDT to access your Tempest weather data you will need to create a personal use token with your tempestwx.com account.
-Once you create the token you will then need to use the GDT Administrator iPhone app to type it into the GDT.
+In order for this GDT to find and access your Tempest weather data you will need to create a personal use token with your tempestwx.com account.
+Once you create the token you will then need to use the [GDT Administrator iPhone app](https://www.wallgauge.com/a) to type it in or paste it into the GDT Administrator's API Key or Token field.
 See the instructions below for details.

 ### Instructions